-We serve a culturally and socially diverse population of around 700,000 people living in the districts and boroughs of Corby, Daventry, East Northamptonshire, Kettering, Northampton, South Northamptonshire and Wellingborough.
-We employ around 4,000 people and operate from a number of hospital sites, clinics and offices within the county.
+Northamptonshire is the second fastest growing county in England.
+The Trust therefore serves a growing, socially diverse population of more than 700,000 people living in the districts and boroughs of Corby, Daventry, East Northamptonshire, Kettering, Northampton, South Northamptonshire and Wellingborough.

 Within Northamptonshire there are pockets of high deprivation and low life expectancy.
 The county is also facing a projected population increase of 50% over the period 2005 to 2035, due partly to increasing life expectancy and partly to inward migration arising from the Milton Keynes South Midlands region expansion.
 While the county’s age profile is slightly younger than the UK average, we expect to see a significant increase in the age of the population we serve, particularly among people over the age of 85.

 Taken together, these factors create a high requirement for access to health services and the need to engage with people in new and creative ways.
+On 1 May 2009 Northamptonshire Healthcare was authorised as a foundation trust by Monitor, the independent regulator.
 Foundation trust status gives us more control over the services we provide and new ways to involve local communities in the bigger healthcare decisions we make.
 It helps us to engage our staff in shaping how we operate, and make sure the views of service users, their carers and families are central to everything we do.